Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 - Negative self-talk.
 Talks of not being good enough.

-- Has social issues, shy to make new friends.
-Has trouble maintaining relationships.
+- Has social issues, shy is from making new friends.
+Have trouble maintaining relationships.

 - Shows poor performance in school activities.